 16. Power BI has a modelling engine that power users can learn

-In addition Power BI is enabling self service BI to a new wave of “developers” from the business community with the Power Pivot technology.
+In addition Power BI is enabling self service BI to a new wave of “developers” from the business community with the Vertipaq engine.
 No longer is this the sole domain of an MDX programmer to develop a cube that can be used.
 There will still be a need for IT cube developers in many companies and of course they can now develop in Power BI, however competent Excel users can also now do the work too.
 Power BI has a language called DAX (Data Analysis eXpressions).
 This is a functional language that can be learnt by Excel professionals hence it doesn’t have to be the IT pros that do all the work now.
 And as a bonus, the DAX language in Power BI is also available in Power Pivot for Excel, so Excel users get to learn a new super language that they can leverage in multiple places.

 17. Power BI has data loading tools that power users can learn